hendriknielaender/double-trouble/data/blog/gitlab-job-analysis.md

 SELECT * from jobs order by startedAt limit 10;
 ```

-The dashboard that we used for our findings below can also be copied from this
+The dashboard that we used for our findings below can also be copied from the
 [gist](https://gist.github.com/flyck/e3deb7db07a5817dfb3a5c49b205a1c4).

 ## Our Findings